saurabytes/MonarchMoneyTrendReport/README.md

 **iPad users:** Close your Safari browser, go to App Store and install the Userscripts (User Script and Style Manager) by Justin Wasack.

-(Chrome Users - Be sure to click on Extensions / Tampermonkey Manage Extension / Developer Mode On)
+(Chrome Users - Be sure to click on Extensions / Manage Extensions and **Developer mode** to on in Upper-Right

 **STEP 2**